ssongssu/rangebet/DEVELOPMENT_GUIDELINES.md

 ### Chat Box
 - Chat box should have a clean, white background
 - No speech bubble icon or decorative elements
-- Styles are defined in overrides.css
+- Styles are defined in overrides.css with !important flags
+- Minimum height should be set to prevent collapse
 - Chat toggle button is now used for wallet connection (green color)

 ### Wallet Connection